simpleiot/simpleiot/README.md

    world.
 Thus a single server that can be quickly rebuilt as needed is adequate.

-Core features/requirements:
+## Core features/requirements:

 1. Runs in cloud and edge instances.
-1. Configuration changes can be made at either cloud or edge and are sychronized efficiently in either directly.
+1. Configuration changes can be made at either cloud, UI, or edge and are synchronized efficiently in any direction.
 1. Efficient use of network bandwidth for edge systems as most are connected via low cost cellular plans.
 1. Rules can run in cloud or edge devices depending on action required (sending